ROUTING REFERENCE

 -

-- 1. A visitor opens the public Smart Link or scans a QR code that points to it.
+Visitor opens the public Smart Link or scans the QR code that points to it.

-- 2. Smart Linker reads the stored destinations attached to that public link.
+Smart Linker reads the configured destinations attached to that public link.

-- 3. The router evaluates the request context and selects a destination based on the configured routing model.
+The router evaluates the request context and selects the best destination.

-- 4. The public link stays stable even when destinations are edited later.
+The public URL remains stable even when destinations are edited later.

 Device-aware behavior